Research Grant Proposal (CIHR style)

 The student's supervisor must assure the Committee, in a letter appended to the Grant Proposal, that the Proposal has been read by the supervisor and is of sufficient merit to proceed to review by the Readers.
 The letter must also affirm that the proposal is substantially the student's own work, and must briefly describe the supervisor's role in preparing the proposal.

-Recommended guidelines on preparing grant applications are contained in the article entitled
+Recommended guidelines on preparing grant applications can be reviewed at the two links below:

 The Proposal will be reviewed and rated by 3 reviewers (Readers) using the CIHR rating scale.
 In cases where not all rankings are above or below the passing ranking of 3.0 (out of a maximum possible of 4.9), the committee will evaluate and discuss the reviews and decide whether the student can proceed to the oral defense (e.g. the student has passed the written component), or is required to re-take the course at the next scheduled session (e.g. the student has not passed the written component).
 If the student has passed the written component (the Proposal) but fails the subsequent oral exam, he/she will be required to retake the oral examination within 6-weeks (please note that this is not an option in the event of a deferred submission).
 If the student fails to pass the second oral component of the course, she/he will be required to withdraw from the Ph.D program.